-SLIT_MAP_MXU: map of central wavelength on the CCD.
-This image is only created if the --check configuration parameter is set, and only in case the data are not LSS or LSS-like.
+SLIT_MAP_MXU: map of the reference wavelength on the CCD.
+The reference wavelength is usually the undeviated wavelength and is taken from keyword ESO INS GRIS1 WLEN.
+This image is only created if the data are not LSS or LSS-like.
 It has the same size of the WAVELENGTH_MAP_MXU image, from which it is derived.
-This product can be seen as an image of the mask cast on the CCD (see step 5 in Section 10, page 143): the slits images on the CCD are compared with their positions on the mask, to derive the optical distortion model (see steps 6 and 7, always in Section 10).
+This product can be seen as an image of the mask cast on the CCD (see step 5 in Section 10, page 149): the slits images on the CCD are compared with their positions on the mask, to derive the optical distortion model (see steps 6 and 7, always in Section 10).